Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Evaluation on Synthetic Data

 \subsubsection{Initialization Choice}

 The sensitivity of our methods to initialization naturally raises the question of how to select the initial centroids or the initial transport plan.
 Three initialization strategies are considered: randomly selecting $k$ centroids, applying $k$-means++ on $V$, or applying $k$-means++ to the embedded nodes.
 The latter approach will hereafter be referred to $k$-means++ on $D$.
-Following the same idea, for embedded variants, we also propose initializing by computing $k$-means++ on the distance matrix $D^{(1)}$, hereafter referred to as $k$-means++ on $D^{(1)}$.

-Table~\ref{init_impact} shows the impact of the three initialization strategies on a sparse SBM graph with a structure force parameter $t = 1$ for Fr\'{e}chet $k$-means, embedded $k$-means, srGW with equidistant nodes, and its embedded variant, considering both average and maximum distances between target nodes.
-For the original versions, the $k$-means++ on $D$ strategy achieved the best results across almost all methods, with the improvement being particularly notable for GW-based approaches.
+Table~\ref{init_impact} shows the impact of the three initialization strategies on a sparse SBM graph with $p_\textrm{intra}=0.08$ and $\rho=0.1$ for Fr\'{e}chet $k$-means, srGW with equidistant nodes, and its embedded variant, considering both average and maximum distances between target nodes.
+The $k$-means++ on $D$ strategy achieved the best results across almost all methods, with the improvement being particularly notable for GW-based approaches with maximum distances.
 In the remainder of this paper, all these methods are initialized using the $k$-means++ on $D$ strategy.

-For embedded variants, the initialization based on $D^{(1)}$ achieves the best results.
-Consequently, all these variants are initialized using this strategy for the rest of the paper.
+Note that this $k$-means++ strategy can also be applied multiple times, after which the initialization minimizing the optimal transport cost is selected.
+However, for computational cost reasons, this strategy is not applied in this simulation section.